 photo by wilbanks

-As expected, the opposition Democratic Party of Japan (DPJ) have won a landslide victory in elections ending half a century of almost unbroken rule by the Liberal Democratic Party (LDP).
+As expected, the opposition Democratic Party of Japan (DPJ) have won a landslide victory in elections ending half a century of almost unbroken rule by the Liberal Democratic Party.
 The DPJ is likely to end up with 308 of the 480 seats in parliament almost tripling their representation from the last election in 2005.
 Incoming Prime Minister Yukio Hatoyama’s work will be cut out as he has made many election promises that don’t sit well with Japan’s troubled economy.
-The 62-year-old US-trained engineer called the victory “the starting line” but won’t announce his cabinet until he is officially elected prime minister by a special session of parliament, expected to be in about two weeks.
+The 62-year-old US-trained engineer called the victory “the starting line” but won’t announce his cabinet until he is officially elected prime minister by a special session of parliament, expected in two weeks.

-The outgoing Aso government crashed to defeat despite asking many legitimate questions about the DPJ’s ability to pay for its expensive campaign promises.
+The outgoing Aso government crashed to defeat despite asking legitimate questions about the DPJ’s ability to pay for expensive campaign promises.
 These included a $300 a month child allowance to push up the birth rate (ageing is a principal cause of Japan’s stagnation), income support to farmers and heavily subsidised schooling.
 But the LDP’s own record was in tatters after the collapse of Japan’s bubble economy and they have stumbled with a succession of mediocre Prime Ministers since the charismatic Junichiro Koizumi (who won the last election) resigned in 2006.

-Japan has the largest fiscal deficit (as a share of gross domestic product) among the OECD economies, with public sector debt forecast to reach around 174 per cent of gross domestic product by the end of 2009.
+Japan has the largest fiscal deficit (as a share of gross domestic product) among the OECD economies, with public sector debt forecast to reach 174 per cent of gross domestic product by end 2009.
 This wasn’t helped by the Aso Government’s introduction of a 10 trillion yen (US$111 billion) fiscal stimulus package in December 2008.
 Any further fiscal stimulus package will only worsen that situation.
 But after a long period of minimal growth and then severe recession there is now a strong political incentive to pursue economic growth polices.
 What remains to be seen is whether the DPJ can deliver.
 The signs are not promising.
 In the election campaign, Hatoyama proclaimed what The Economist called a “mushy-sounding concept, yuai, that mixes up the Chinese characters for friendship and love”.
 He calls it fraternity and says tariff sectors such as agriculture will be even more protected than they already are.

-Another major challenge will be the environment.
+Another challenge will be the environment.
 Japan’s Kyoto target is 7 percent reduction by 2012 on the 2000 figure.
 But even with recession, they are tracking at an 8 percent increase.
 Japan has also been criticised for its 2020 targets which is a modest 15 percent reduction using 2005 as the base year (not 1990 as Europe is using).
-In June the then environment minister Tetsuo Saito outlined the LDP goals for Copenhagen.
+In June environment minister Tetsuo Saito outlined the LDP goals for Copenhagen.
 Saito claimed it was following the lead of the US by starting the clock from 2005 and said the country has invested $10b in the “Cool Earth Partnership” with developing nations aimed at reducing emissions by 50 percent by 2050.